Hiro Tonai: Pro Wrestling Noah (2012–2014)

-As for Pro Wrestling Noah, Tonai made his debut by competing in one of the promotion's signature events, the Global Junior Heavyweight Tag League in which he made his first appearance at the 2012 edition where he teamed up with Shiori Asahi and placed themselves in the A block of the competition where they scored a total of four points after going against the teams of Atsushi Kotoge and Taiji Ishimori, Atsushi Aoki and Kotaro Suzuki, Bobby Fish and Eddie Edwards, and Gastón Mateo and Kaiser.
+As for Pro Wrestling Noah, Tonai made his debut by competing in one of the promotion's signature events, the Global Junior Heavyweight Tag League.
+He made his first appearance at the 2012 edition where he teamed up with Shiori Asahi.
+They placed themselves in the A block of the competition, where they scored a total of four points after going against the teams of Atsushi Kotoge and Taiji Ishimori, Atsushi Aoki and Kotaro Suzuki, Bobby Fish and Eddie Edwards, and Gastón Mateo and Kaiser.
 At the 2013 edition, Tonai teamed up with Asahi again, this time competing in the B block of the tournament where they scored a total of two points after going against Jushin Thunder Liger and Tiger Mask, Yoshinari Ogawa and Zack Sabre Jr. Roderick Strong and Slex, and Daisuke Harada and Hitoshi Kumano.
-Tonai and Asahi made their last appearance in the competition at the 2014 edition where they competed in the B block where they scored a total of four points after going against Daisuke Harada and Quiet Storm, Atsushi Kotoge and Taiji Ishimori, Hitoshi Kumano and Mitsuhiro Kitamiya, and Jinzo and Rocky Lobo.
+Tonai and Asahi made their last appearance in the competition at the 2014 edition where they competed in the B block.
+They scored a total of four points after going against Daisuke Harada and Quiet Storm, Atsushi Kotoge and Taiji Ishimori, Hitoshi Kumano and Mitsuhiro Kitamiya, and Jinzo and Rocky Lobo.
 At NOAH One Day Cruise on May 3, 2014, Tonai and Asahi unsuccessfully challenged Atsushi Kotoge and Taiji Ishimori for the GHC Junior Heavyweight Tag Team Championship.